 Sponsors receive a photo and personal information about the child they are helping including information about how to correspond with their child, if they choose to do so.
 Sponsors can choose the age and/or gender of the child they would like to sponsor and may continue to sponsor the same child from year to year, as long as the child remains in the program.
+Please note: since the school at Los Brujanes (Empowering Action) is a preschool only with three preschool grades, the children who attend that school will only be available for sponsorship for a maximum of 3 years,.
 100% of your sponsorship donation goes to meet the needs of the children in these ministries.
 None of it goes toward the administrative expenses of this program in the US.

 Sponsoring a child in the Dominican Republic is truly a blessing not only to the child, but to the sponsor as well.
 The opportunity exists for sponsors to join one of the mission teams traveling to the Dominican Republic and experience the joy of meeting their sponsored child!
 Would you consider sponsoring a Dominican child today?